Timeline of government attacks on journalists in the United States

-Government attacks on journalists in the United States have occurred throughout history.
-While freedom of speech is protected by the First Amendment, federal, state, and municipal actors have in many cases led, participated in, and encouraged attacks against journalists.
+Government attacks on journalists have occurred in the United States throughout its history.
+Although freedom of speech is protected by the First Amendment, federal, state, and municipal actors have in many cases led, participated in, and encouraged attacks against journalists.

-Some forms of attacks on journalists have included police assault leading to injury or death using weapons such as batons, pepper spray, rubber bullets, or tear gas; police kettling and mass arrests of journalists; the prosecution of journalists for sedition or treason after reporting (especially anti-war reporting) that construes the U.S. government in a negative way; the seizing or destruction of media property and resources using state militias and government-led paramilitaries and mobs; and the arrest of student journalists due to on-the-ground reporting at contentious scenes.
+Some forms of attacks on journalists have included police assault leading to injury or death using weapons such as batons, pepper spray, rubber bullets, or tear gas; police kettling and mass arrests of journalists; the prosecution of journalists for sedition or treason after reporting (especially anti-war reporting) that construes the U.S. federal government in a negative way; the seizing or destruction of media property and resources using state militias and government-led paramilitaries and mobs; the arrest of student journalists due to on-the-ground reporting at contentious scenes; and Federal Bureau of Investigation (FBI) raids of journalist homes to seize information leaked by whistleblowers.

+According to many journalist advocacy groups and academics, Donald Trump's actions have contributed to a significant decline in freedom of the press.
+During his second presidency, Immigration and Customs Enforcement (ICE) agents repeatedly assaulted and arrested journalists.
+Reporters Without Borders claimed "after a century of gradual expansion of press rights in the United States, the country is experiencing its first significant and prolonged decline in press freedom in modern history, and Donald Trump's return to the presidency is greatly exacerbating the situation."